Table of Contents

 How to choose a 3PL

-If you’ve decided that outsourcing parcel fulfilment to a third-party logistics service provider is the right choice for your ecommerce business, it’s now time to select a 3PL.
+If you’ve decided that outsourcing order fulfilment to a third-party logistics service provider is the right choice for your ecommerce business, it’s now time to select a partner.

 However, choosing a 3PL can be a harrowing task.
 The options can seem endless, with confusing pricing and outdated processes.